FREAC/COM/README.md

 1. In a separate Python file, import `HERE.py` as a module.
 2. Create a `Geocoder()` object and specify the input CSV file.
 3. CSV files containing more than one address must be approved by the user before they are geocoded.
-    1. To approve the geocoding process, press `Y` followed by the `Enter` key.
+    1. To approve the geocoding process, press `Y` at the prompt, followed by the `Enter` key.
-    2. To stop the geocoding process, press any other key followed by the `Enter` key.
+    2. To stop the geocoding process, press any other key at the prompt, followed by the `Enter` key.

 `Geocoder(infile, outfile='HERE.csv', fields=None, fl=False)`

-- `infile`: the CSV file containing address data to be geocoded
+- `infile`: a CSV file containing the address data to be geocoded
   - The input file must be in CSV format and must contain headers
-  - Optionally, a single address in string format can be provided instead of a file
+  - Optionally, a single address in string format can be provided instead of a file name

 - `outfile`: the name of the output CSV file containing the geocoded data
   - The default file name is __HERE.csv__